emerald-geomodelling/publication-NSG2021-Christensen-QuickClayML/README.md

 ### Legends
 The sediment maps are coloured using this legend, similar to Figure 1 of our publication:

 ![image](https://user-images.githubusercontent.com/61405744/117419307-b4ab4380-af1c-11eb-9cd4-36e5134b9ad2.png)

 The boreholes are coloured according to the following colorscheme.
-Note that
+Note that interpretations are the manual interpretations done by humans where available; otherwise, they are the automated interpretation performed by a random forest classifier trained on lab samples and the human interpretations.
+See section 2.4.2 of our publication for a description of that classifier.

 ![image](https://user-images.githubusercontent.com/61405744/117419326-bb39bb00-af1c-11eb-84db-ad29eae860bb.png)

-All scenes have a vertical exaggeration of 3x.

 ## How to open
 The files herein can be opened in any GLTF viewer, but we recommend https://sandbox.babylonjs.com/.
 With this free online viewer, you can drag in and drop a GLTF file, navigate in 3D, toggle the visibility of layers, and adjust the transparency of each object's texture: